 Loincloth: Among the PC classes, the Witch Doctor's attire generally includes a loincloth, and the Barbarian's starting outfit is little else.
 Many NPCs wear loincloths as well (especially the demons).

 Lost Forever: The developers are considering introducing a setpiece revolving around a collapsing dungeon full of treasure that players have to make a decision on whether to run and save themselves or collect the loot and potentially die.
-Given the random nature of the game, whatever items are in the dungeon will probably be lost if not picked up then.
-Please, somebody stop them.

 Considering that all loot in the Diablo series is randomly generated, any items that get lost when the tomb collapses could probably be found anywhere else.
 Based on experience with the actual dungeon at Blizzcon, the true value was that the tomb was extremely abundant in Resplendant Chests (like, 2 in every room), which are guaranteed to drop a rare item and 2-5 magic items.
 Plus everything resets when you quit and come back, so you have a chance to go again if the entrance randomly appears.

 In the majority of Hack and Slash games with a Random Number God, any piece of gear with a specific combination of stats can be considered Lost Forever if the player fails to notice it while sifting through Vendor Trash or accidentally gets rid of it, due to the chances of the same stat rolls lining up being less than one-in-a-million.
 Wonder why hacking is so attractive in online play?